OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - FP Movement.md

         transform.rotation = new Quaternion(0.0f, pitch, 0.0f);

         // If your player entity (the body) has a unfirom scale (e.g. 1, 1, 1), you can use this version if the camera is a child
-        // of the player entity, but you can also use the second one if it is not.
+        // of the player entity
         // camera.rotation = new Quaternion(yaw, 0.0f, 0.0f);

         // If your player entity (the body) has a non uniform scale (not all ones), you have to use this version